dramd/ReaktorSampleMapper/README.md

 Written in C#, Compatible with mono/.NET

-Allows a theoretical maximum of up to 16384 per sample map.
+Allows a theoretical maximum of up to 16384 samples per sample map.

 Can read/write (non embedded) reaktor sample maps, aswell as convert to/from JSON.